Podostemaceae: Taxonomy

 The Podostemaceae are related to the families Clusiaceae, Hypericaceae (the St. John's wort family, which is sometimes treated as a subfamily of Clusiaceae), and Bonnetiaceae.
-In the classification system of Dahlgren Podostemaceae were placed as a single family in the Podostemales order, which was the only order in the superorder Podostemiflorae (also called Podostemanae).
+In the classification system of Dahlgren, Podostemaceae were placed as a single family in the Podostemales order, which was the only order in the superorder Podostemiflorae (also called Podostemanae).

-The family is divided into three subfamilies, Podostemoideae, Trisichoideae, and Weddellinoideae.
-Trisichoideae is the most basally diverged, and is sister to the other two subfamilies.
+The family is divided into three subfamilies, Podostemoideae, Tristichoideae, and Weddellinoideae.
+Tristichoideae is the most basally diverged, and is sister to the other two subfamilies.